 Yin Yoga is a quiet practice that targets the joints and connective tissues of the body with mindful, long, steady poses.
-Weekly Monday class is 60 minutes and the monthly Saturday class is 90 minutes.
-All classes will begin with breath work and gently flowing poses to warm up the body (the yang portion of the class) before moving on to deeply held stretches (yin).
+Weekly Monday class is 60 minutes.
+Class will begin with breath work and gently flowing poses to warm up the body (the yang portion of the class) before moving on to deeply held stretches (yin).
 The yin portion of class will be a variety of seated/floor postures that will be held for 3 to 5 minutes.
 Props will be used to adapt poses as needed.
 Yin provides a wonderful counterbalance to more active practices.

 Vinyasa is a fun, vibrant 60 minute practice designed to release tension and promote strength and vitality.
 This class includes asana in the vinyasa flow style followed by a shorter period of relaxation and meditation.
 The intention is to promote health, peace and well-being.